differui/ko-component-compiler/README.md

 ## What is Knockout Component?

-Just like `.vue` single file component.
-But written in knockout.js.
++ Let you write component in single file just like vue component.
++ Easy to write a component and no need to care about register.

 ```
 <template>